pineapples5972/ytp/README.md

 `jq`, `youtube-dl` and `mpv`.

-A google API key from here: https://console.developers.google.com/

-(This is hugely inconvenient and I'm looking into a better way)

 ## Installation

 It's a bash script.
-Copy & paste/git clone/curl it.

-Enter your Google API key on line 10.

-`chmod +x` it and put it in your path.
+Copy & paste/git clone/curl it, `chmod +x` it and put it in your path.

 ## Ting